 What is the function of arteries?
 They are blood vessels and help in supplying blood from the heart to other body parts.
 They are composed of thin line cells; these cells make the blood flow smooth and possible.
 The cells are known as ‘endothelium’.
 Atherosclerotic occurs when this becomes damaged, this can cause cholesterol, which is harmful to you and your body, to build up in the arteries.
 With calculators.tech you can easily check out the levels of risk attached to your heart.

-To fix this, the body takes help of white blood cells to clean up the cholesterol and retrieve smooth blood flow but the cells can get stuck at the arteries.
-This builds up overtime and forms a plaque.
-The plaque is composed of calcium, macrophages, cholesterol and numerous other substances that are in the blood.
+To fix this, the body takes the help of white blood cells to clean up the cholesterol and retrieve smooth blood flow but the cells can get stuck in the arteries.
+This builds up over time and forms a plaque.
+The plaque is composed of calcium, macrophages, cholesterol, and numerous other substances that are in the blood.

 Atherosclerotic cardiovascular disease (ASCVD) is dangerous and a threat to your life.
 It can happen without you knowing, this is why it is important for you to be aware of all the symptoms and its preventions.
 There are a few safety steps that you can take that can prevent this from happening.
 However, you must fully equip yourself with all the knowledge regarding this.